NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Experiments

 \subsection{Limitations and Future Work}

 Although our experiments demonstrate data efficiency using a small calibration set, scaling the data and compute budget could enhance performance on more complex reasoning tasks.
-Regarding inference, the custom CUDA kernels demonstrate promising results, as detailed in \Cref{subsec:inference}.
+Regarding inference, the custom CUDA kernels demonstrate promising results, as detailed in \autoref{subsec:inference}.
 However, further optimization for next-generation architectures such as NVIDIA Blackwell GPUs or edge-specific hardware could yield additional speedups.
-Additionally, while \name outperforms 2-bit baselines, further enhancing capabilities to outperform higher-bit 2 or 3-bit PTQ performance remains an open challenge for the sub-binary regime.
-Future work will focus on optimizing the compression runtime and exploring the scalability of the method to larger calibration datasets.
+Additionally, while \name outperforms some 2-bit baselines, further enhancing capabilities to outperform higher-bit 2 or 3-bit PTQ performance remains an open challenge for the sub-binary regime.
+Future work will focus on optimizing the compression runtime, exploring the scalability of the method to larger calibration datasets, and investigating adaptive rank allocation across layers to further optimize the accuracy-per-bit Pareto frontier.